Assistant Professor of Classical Studies, Department of Classical and Near Eastern Studies. 2016-

 - The College of William & Mary, Department of Classical Studies.
 Visiting Assistant Professor.
 2007-2008.

-(Some of the courses taught include): Latin at all levels; Roman economy; Roman archaeology; Greek archaeology; Etruscan archaeology; Ancient art; Ancient Warfare; Who Owns the Past; Daily Life in Greece and Rome; Eternal Cities: Rome and Pompeii; Ancient Italy in Context (course taught in Rome); Materials Matter (focusing on pigments).
+(Some of the courses taught include): Latin at all levels; Roman economy; Roman archaeology; Greek archaeology; Etruscan archaeology; Ancient art; Ancient warfare; Archaeological Ethics: Who Owns the Past; Daily Life in Greece and Rome; Eternal Cities: Rome and Pompeii; Ancient Italy in Context (course taught in Rome); Materials Matter (focusing on pigments), co-taught with a physicist.

 The University of North Carolina at Chapel Hill.
 Ph.D. in Classical Archaeology, May